 We use donations to make St Christopher’s homes special places where young people can create memories that will stay with them for a lifetime.
 We know it will be different than living with a family, but we can still make it memorable with your support.
 So, as well as teaching the obvious, like cooking and budgeting, we also spend time on creative activities thanks to the funds we raise.

-Your gift today could give young people the opportunities and experiences they need to build a brighter future.
+Your fundraising today could give young people the opportunities and experiences they need to build a brighter future.

 Set a fundraising goal

-It’s a great way to get motivated and will encourage family, friends and colleagues to help your reach your target.
+It’s a great way to get motivated and will encourage your family, friends and colleagues to help you reach your target

 Create a fundraising page

-Set up a fundraising page on Virgin Money Giving – it’s the easiest way for people to make a donation to St Christopher’s
+Set up a fundraising page on Just Giving – it’s the easiest way for people to support you and the funds come directly to us

 Fundraising ideas